 Almost with everyone of their race, merfolk believe Melora to be their provider and mother.
 They will be defensive and fanatic about it if they perceive a threat to her work.
 Many practice their worship of her by building shrines and temples inside undersea caves and it is popular for them to become clerics or bards to sing and give praise to their goddess.
 If there is another they would revere, it would be the deity, Eadro, which has been all but forgotten in recent years.

 Since being isolated from the rest of the world, there are a lot of them who avoid contact with other races.
-The majority show this by feigning shyness, working in playful mischief to annoy and drive off visitors, or sometimes being quite hostile depending how far in their territory they find you.
+The majority show this by feigning shyness, working in playful mischief to annoy and drive off visitors, or sometimes being quite hostile depending how far they find you into their territory.
 Only other merfolk or those who have gained their trust over time will have the pleasure of have the company of one and even then they wouldn't be called "friends".

 Merfolk tend to form most of their communities around or within the seas and oceans of the world and the Feywild where there is good fishing and hunting.
 Underwater, they form semipermanent villages within massive coral reefs and use the local flora and fauna to build their homes.
 There's a rumor that the homes they build out of wrecked ships are temporary as they actually grow their permanent homes from cultured corals over the supporting wood.
 Once completed, an opening is carved for the entrance and the wooden skeleton of the interior is removed.
 On the shoreline, they don't have the same accommodations and are at a disadvantage without their usual methods.
 Their culture didn't make proper tools for using trees to provide housing so, they get their materials that are washed up on the beach or provided by passing traders.